alexk99/the_router/quagga_bgp.md

 ## Quagga configuring

-Quagga must be complied with the --enable-fpm option enabled.
+Quagga must be complied with the --enable-fpm option.
 If you install Quagga using sources then just run:

 		./configure --enable-fpm